web-platform-tests/rfcs/rfcs/interop_2023.md

 Interop 2023 is an effort to improve interoperability in areas believed to be important to web developers and users.
 This is the next iteration of [Interop 2022](./interop_2022.md), an effort which is still ongoing at the time of this RFC.

-The focus areas will be selected by a proposals period followed by a proposals review and selection process.
-The [Interop team](https://github.com/orgs/web-platform-tests/teams/interop-2022) will manage this process and make decisions based on consensus, see [governance](#governance).
+The focus areas will be selected by a proposals period followed by a proposals-review-and-selection process.
+The [Interop team](https://github.com/orgs/web-platform-tests/teams/interop-2022) will manage this process and make decisions based on consensus; see [governance](#governance).

 There will be a dashboard at https://wpt.fyi/interop-2023.